 There are a lot of great sources out there for high-quality digital books to use in speech therapy, and some of them are completely free!
 Here’s a few of my favorites:

 Vooks has a curated, ever-growing library of kid-safe animated storybooks.
 Their books include read-along pacing and a visual connection between the words and text.
-I currently have a code that offers a first-year free for teachers for those of you who work in schools.
-Parents are able to get one-month free as well.
+Get 30 days free!

 GetEpic.com is a digital library of more than 40,000 books, videos, and quizzes.
 I love that it features teacher-created collections to make session planning easier for you.
 All educators can sign up for free.
 You can also send the parents an invitation for limited-time free access through June 30th, 2020.